BrendaAthaydes/BrendaAthaydes/README.md

 # 👋 Hello!
 I'm Brenda

-I'm a **freelance Web Designer** specialized in building modern, responsive websites focused on user experience and clean design.
+I'm a **freelance Web Designer**, focused on building modern, responsive websites with a clean design and strong user experience.

-I use **Framer** and no-code tools to turn ideas into functional, visually appealing digital products.
-I also have experience with **HTML, CSS and JavaScript**, along with basic **Node.js** knowledge, allowing me to contribute to more advanced or customized projects when needed.
+I work with **no-code tools like Framer**, which allow me to create and publish functional, elegant websites quickly — perfect for creators, digital professionals, and small businesses.

-I work mostly with **small businesses, digital creators and independent professionals** who want to establish a strong and effective online presence.
+My goal is to help clients **stand out online** with clarity, strategy, and visual impact.

 📍 Uberlândia - MG, Brazil
 🎯 *"I turn simple ideas into amazing digital experiences."*